Load up your TBR list with this list of books set in Scotland and then get inspired to go there!

 If you like Waverly, then keep going with Rob Roy.
 The title character is the Chieftain of the MacGregor clan.
 He’s trying to stay one step ahead of his pursuers while also helping his cousin put the kibosh on a dastardly plan to steal the family business.
 Rebellious and swashbuckling.

 Scottish Crimes & Misdemeanors

-Scotland has very moody weather and I suspect that the resulting seasonal affective disorder has driven Scottish authors a bit over the edge because murder mystery books set in Scotland have a very dark and edgy tone.
+Scotland has very moody weather and I suspect that the resulting seasonal affective disorder has driven Scottish authors a bit over the edge because these murder mystery books set in Scotland have a very dark and edgy tone.